kstarostin/campfire-store-api/Readme.md

 ## Project structure

-The main goal of this project was to create a small and simple API for an online shop using **Node.js** and the **Express** framework.
+The main goal of this project was to create a small and simple API for an online store using **Node.js** and the **Express** framework.

 ### Build and start